top of page

 MINDFUL EATING INSTITUTE

-Promoting mindful self-compassion rather than restrictive dieting.
+Promoting emotional self-care rather than restrictive dieting.

 petra@mindfuleatinginstitute.net